ptesser/awesome-reference-resources/angular/README.md

-# Angular References and Resources
+# AngularJS References and Resources

 ## Links